Hugh Despenser the Younger: Legacy

 The Tyranny and Fall of Edward II: 1321–1326 by historian Natalie Fryde is a study of Edward's reign during the years that the Despensers' power was at its peak.
 Fryde pays particular attention to the subject of the Despensers' landholdings.
 The numerous accusations against the younger Despenser at the time of his execution have never been the subject of close critical scrutiny, although Roy Martin Haines called them "ingenuous" and noted their propagandistic nature.

 Despenser is a minor character in Christopher Marlowe's play Edward II (1592), where, as "Spencer", he is little more than a substitute for the dead Gaveston.
 Despenser also appears as a character in Maurice Druon's historical fiction series Les Rois maudits, along with its television adaptations.
 In 2006, he was selected by BBC History magazine as the 14th century's worst Briton.

-His fall and execution is described in The She-Wolf, book 5 of the Accursed Kings series by Maurice Druon.
-He is referenced in early books in the series, which emphasizes his homosexual love affair with King Edward as a driving force in his estrangement with Queen Isabella that led to his fall.
+His fall and execution are described in The She-Wolf, book 5 of the Accursed Kings series by Maurice Druon.
+He is referenced in early books in the series, which emphasizes his homosexual love affair with King Edward as a driving force in his estrangement from Queen Isabella, which led to his fall.